jkunimune/nibasa/how-to-use.md

 - mi ga *tu bi ze* rapide kore abil. = I can run faster *than you*.
 - mi ga *tu do na* sar bon nai. = I'm not as smart *as you*.

-Adjectives are quantified using "di" like so:
+Units of measurement are placed between the number and the object being modified.
+- mi ga 2 litro sui ro yam. = I drink 2 liters of water.
-- mi ga 163 senti-metro di gau. = I am 163 centimeters tall.
+- mi ga 163 senti-metro gao. = I am 163 centimeters tall.
-- mi ga 10 nen di lau. = I am 10 years old.
+- mi ga 10 nen lao. = I am 10 years old.

+## Other things

+### Dates and times

+Dates in PuDuL are typically expressed in the following format:

+- `1887 nen 7 muezi 26 dia`
+  '1887, July 26th'

+However, the year, month, and day are sometimes placed in other orders depending on the location and preference of the speaker.
+The words `nen`, `muezi`, and `dia` always indicate which number is which.

+- `7 muezi 26 dia 1887 nen`
+  'July 26th, 1887'
+- `26 dia 7 muezi 1887 nen`
+  '26th of July 1887'

+Time is usually expressed in the 24-hour format like so:

+- `16 hora 30 minuto`
+  '16:30'

+Hours between midnight and noon are numbered 0 to 11, and hours between noon and midnight are numbered 12 to 23.

+Sometimes, the 12-hour convention is used, where hours in both halves of the day are numbered 1 to 12.
+In this case, the words `suba` and `cam` are used to disambiguate which period is being described:

+- `cam 4 hora 30 minuto`
+  '4:30 in the afternoon'